STEELISI/mimic/replay/README.md

 ### Replay from event file

+Mimic-replay assumes that event file is obtained by running mimic-extract on a pcap file to extract TCP flow information.
+The flow format described in [this document](../README.md).
+It is also possible to write a small program to generate flows in the given format, with any desired dynamics.
+Care should be taken that each flow balances SEND and WAIT events, i.e., that for each peer in the flow the sum of bytes in SEND statements is equal to the sum of bytes in WAIT statements of the other peer.
+Both peers must also have CLOSE statements as the last statement on the flow.
+If flows are constructed that deviate from these requirements replay will eventually stall.

+The cmdline args below set up event replay parameters:

+    replayConfig: -e eventFile
+     -e eventFile    file with events to be replayed, usually obtained from mimic-extract

+### Made-up replay

+Mimic-replay can also make up traffic as it goes.
+This process is controlled by three
+arguments: the number of parallel connections (numConns), the number of bytes per SEND (numBytes), and the number of events per connection (numEvents).
+Assume two peers replaying traffic are A and B. Each event looks like this:
+  A sends numBytes to B
+  B waits for numBytes
+  B sends numBytes to A
+  A waits for numBytes

+The cmdline args below control made-up traffic replay

-replayConfig: -e eventFile | -m peerIPFile [-n numConns][-E numEvents][-b numBytes] -e eventFile    file with events to be replayed, usually obtained from mimic-extract -m peerIPFile   make up traffic to generate, using myIPFile and peerIPFile -n numConns     make up numConns parallel connections -E numEvents    make up numEvents sends per connection -b numBytes     each made-up send is numBytes large
+    replayConfig: -m peerIPFile [-n numConns][-E numEvents][-b numBytes] -m peerIPFile   generate make up traffic between the first IP in myIPFile and in peerIPFile -n numConns     make up numConns parallel connections -E numEvents    make up numEvents sends per connection -b numBytes     each made-up send is numBytes large

+### IP arguments

+IP file is currently the required argument for mimic-replay.
+It lists all IPs assigned to the given peer.

     IPConfig: -i IPFile
      -i myIPFile     file that specifies IPs on this machine, one per line

+### Other options

+Here are other options supported by mimic-replay
     Options: [-h][-d][-t numThreads][-l logDir]
      -h              print this help message
      -d              turn on debug messages
-   -t numThreads   use up to this number of threads
-   -l logDir       if DEBUG flag is on, save output in this log directory
+     -t numThreads   use up to this number of threads -l logDir       if DEBUG flag is on, save output in this log directory

-Mimic-replay the flow format described in [this document](../README.md).
-The tool infers SEND and WAIT events from the dynamics of sequence and acknowledgment numbers in the packets exchanged between peers.
-This inference is best-effort since we lack information as to the ground truth of each application's behavior.

-## Made-up traffic replay
-## Event Inferrence Process

-Each payload-bearing packet results in a SEND event.
-As optimization, multiple, consecutive and closeby SEND events can be aggregated into one.
-This can speed up the replay.
-Aggregation is enabled by command-line flag -a followed by a parameter that defines how close SEND events need to be for aggregation.

-Packet that do not carry payload can result in a WAIT event, if they are acknowledging data not previously acknowledged.

-In real traces many flows are unidirectional, because the collection point does not fully observe traffic the other direction.
-Mimic-extract infers the dynamics of the unobserved direction from the dynamics of the observed one (e.g., infers what was sent from the acknowledgment data).

-To save resources we only extract payload-bearing flows.

-When a flow is idle for DELTHRESH seconds (constant in the code, set to 600) we close it, and will reopen it if the data starts flowing again.

-## Usage

-    mimic-extract [-c oneIP -s otherIP] [-a GAP] [-h] pcapfile

-In the absence of -c and -s flags, original ports and IPs will be mined.
-Otherwise, IPs will be overwritten with the IPs	you have specified and duplicate client ports will be replaced by random other client ports.
-This process is deterministic, so running the code on two different machines will produce identical outputs.

-Additionally, if there are any ports on replay machines that are reserved (e.g., 22), you can specify them in ports.csv file and they will be automatically replaced.

-Flag -h prints the help message.

-Flag -a followed by GAP, which is a number in decimal notation, denotes that consecutive SEND events by the same IP within time GAP should be aggregated into one.
+Debug messages are very verbose and will slow down replay by at least 3-4 times.
+The messages go into logDir.
+FileWorker messages are stored in file.<hostname>
+and EventHandler messages are stored in thread.<hostname>.<threadnum>.

+You can set the number of threads to use to replay traffic.
+Default is 5, which gave us best results.
+You can experiment with a bit higher or lower values.
+If you go past 50, replay usually slows down a lot, and most time is spent on thread switching.

+### Output

+As code runs, it will print out the total throughput (sent+recvd bytes) and total number of events processed each second.
+It also prints average delay per event (compared to the time when this event was planned to occur).
+Once you kill the program, it will also print out each connection's statistics, such as when it started, when it completed, what was its final state and its cumulative delay.

 ## Testing

-File 202010011400.10K.pcap contains the first 10K TCP packets from MAWI samplepoint-F trace provided by the WIDE project at: https://mawi.wide.ad.jp/mawi/samplepoint-F/2020/202010011400.html

-Run
+Assume there are two machines we will be using for replay, with IP addresses 10.1.1.2 (machine a) and 10.1.1.3 (machine b)

+1. Process file ../extract/202010011400.10K.pcap as follows

-    mimic-extract 202010011400.10K.pcap
+    mimic-extract -s 10.1.1.2 -c 10.1.1.3 202010011400.10K.pcap > 202010011400.10K.csv

-The output should be identical to 202010011400.10K.csv
+2. Copy the file 202010011400.10K.csv to both machines

+3. On A run

+   echo "10.1.1.2" > a.ips

+4. On B run

+   echo "10.1.1.3" > b.ips

+5. On A machine run:

+    sudo mimic-replay -c 10.1.1.3 -i a.ips -e 202010011400.10K.csv

+6. On B machine run:

+    sudo ./mimic-replay -s -i b.ips -e 202010011400.10K.csv

+Output should look like this:

+    Successfully completed 0/704 avg delay 0 ms, throughput 0 Gbps, events 0
+    Successfully completed 0/704 avg delay 0 ms, throughput 0 Gbps, events 0
+    Successfully completed 0/704 avg delay 0 ms, throughput 0 Gbps, events 0
+    Successfully completed 0/704 avg delay 0 ms, throughput 0 Gbps, events 0
+    Successfully completed 0/704 avg delay 0 ms, throughput 0 Gbps, events 0
+    Successfully completed 0/704 avg delay 0 ms, throughput 0 Gbps, events 1235
+    Successfully completed 0/704 avg delay 0 ms, throughput 0 Gbps, events 0
+    Successfully completed 0/704 avg delay 0 ms, throughput 0 Gbps, events 0
+    Successfully completed 0/704 avg delay 0 ms, throughput 0 Gbps, events 14
+    Successfully completed 2/704 avg delay 0.5 ms, throughput 0.0319403 Gbps, events 2932
+    Successfully completed 704/704 avg delay 1.52699 ms, throughput 0 Gbps, events 866

+Connection statistics look like this:

+    Conn 0 state DONE total events 3 last event 2 delay 0.001 s, started 10 completed 11.31
+    Conn 2 state DONE total events 3 last event 2 delay 0.002 s, started 10.001 completed 11.292
+    Conn 4 state DONE total events 3 last event 2 delay 0.003 s, started 10.001 completed 11.007